Hidup-Sehat/Hidup-Sehat-API/README.md

 ## ❤️Acknowledgements

-We would like to acknowledge the following individuals and projects for their contributions to the development of the HidupSehat API:
+We would like to acknowledge the following groups, individuals and projects for their contributions to the development of the HidupSehat API:

 - [Bangkit Academy](https://grow.google/intl/id_id/bangkit/) Who provide us with outstanding quality of Education
 - [HidupSehat Team](https://github.com/Hidup-Sehat#our-teams) for putting on hardwork and efforts such to make this Capstone Project successful